 What are the rules of soccer?

 Soccer is very cheap and accessible to play.
-The only equipment you need to casually play soccer is a ball, however, that changes when you play competitive soccer.
+The only equipment you need to casually play soccer is a ball and a goal, however, that changes when you play competitive soccer.
 Almost all leagues require cleats and shinguards.
 This is for the player’s protection.
+Soccer players typically wear an athletic short-sleeve shirt and shorts, as well as long socks that help hold a player’s shin guards in place.
 If you do not have the correct equipment, you will not be allowed to play.

 10. The Field

 A soccer field is a large rectangle of grass or turf, with goals on either end.
 The ball must stay in bounds or there will be a throw in, goal kick, or corner kick.
-There is a half line, an 18 yard box, and a 6 yard box.
+The long side of the field, also known as the touchlines, can range from 90 m (100 yds) to 120 m (130 yds).
+The shorter boundary is called the goal line, and ranges from 45 m (50 yds) to 90 m (100 yds).
+There is a half line, an 18-yard box, and a 6-yard box.
 There is also a dot called the penalty spot where penalties are taken from.